precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-global-data.md

 ...
 ```

-Rest of the global data configuration steps are similar to the usual 'mesh-associated' data as described in [Introduction to configuration](https://precice.org/configuration-introduction.html).
+Rest of the global data configuration steps are similar to the usual *mesh-associated* data as described in [introduction to configuration](https://precice.org/configuration-introduction.html).

 ```xml
 ...